shakthimaharaja/mern/README.md

 Feel free to submit pull requests or open issues.

 License
-This project is licensed under MIT License.
+This project is just a pet project of mine